scalesql/popmaint/README.md

 TODO
 ----
+_ add command-line and TOML settings for trace, debug, verbose

+_ priority: history, stats, local backups, reindex,

+_ have separate errors for app errors and CHECKDB errors _ add trace level
-_ maybe the version can report in 0.15 instead of 0.15.0 _ state should be per action: `shared-dev.checkdb.state.json`?
+_ state should be per action: `shared-dev.checkdb.state.json`?
-_ add trace level
-_ add command-line and TOML settings for trace, debug, verbose _ have separate errors for app errors and CHECKDB errors _ email certain kinds of alerts?
+_ email certain kinds of alerts?
 _ license for non-commercial
 _ functions for the severity/level: severity_name(), severity_level()
 _ switch "popmaint" to a global value in the `global` package?
 _ maybe a skip primary setting so we only check the secondaries?
+_ maybe the version can report in 0.15 instead of 0.15.0
 * If physical only, then we can't do extended logical checks.
 It errors.
-* Skip any server less than 2014 and log a warning?

 Terminology